soybeanjs/soybean-admin-docs/src/guide/intro.md

 - The documentation address is [soybean-admin-docs](https://github.com/soybeanjs/soybean-admin-docs), developed with Vitepress.
 If you find any errors in the documentation, please help us improve by submitting a pr.

-## Basic knowledge you need to master
+## Pre-Requisite Knowledge

-This project is based on Vue3, Vite, TS development, and all use Vue3's **script-setup** method.
-It is recommended to learn the following content before development, understanding and learning these knowledge in advance will be very helpful for understanding the project:
+This project is based on Vue3, Vite, and TS development, and all use Vue3's **script-setup** method.
+It is recommended to learn the following content before development; understanding and learning this knowledge in advance will be beneficial for understanding the project:

 - [ES6](https://es6.ruanyifeng.com/)
 - [Vue3](https://vuejs.org/)